opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

         }
     ]
 }
 ```

-### Step 1: Create ingest pipeline
+### Step 2: Create an ingest pipeline

-Now we can create an ingest pipeline with ml inference ingest processor using the embedding model id that you create above.
-This ingest pipeline will take each `review-text` field mapped to inputText field sending to embedding model, get the `embedding` field from model prediction, and add `review_embedding` field to you ingested document.
+Next, create an ingest pipeline that automatically generates embeddings for your documents.
+This pipeline uses an ML inference processor to extract text from the `review_text` field in each incoming document, send that text to your registered text embedding model, retrieve the generated embedding from the model's response, and add the embedding to the document as a new `review_embedding` field:

 ```json
 PUT /_ingest/pipeline/titan_embedding_pipeline
 {
   "description": "Generate review_embedding for ingested documents", "processors": [